phyletica/ecoevolity/doc/yaml-config.rst

 ---------------

-The ``population_size`` settings are for the effective sizes of the leaf populations of the pair (i.e., :math:`\effectivePopSize`, but see discussion of scaling the mutation rate above).
+The ``population_size`` settings are for the effective sizes of the leaf populations of the pair (i.e., :math:`\epopsize`, but see discussion of scaling the mutation rate above).

 root_relative_population_size